rqlite/rqlite/README.md

 *rqlite* is a distributed system that provides a replicated SQLite database. rqlite is written in [Go](http://golang.org/) and uses [Raft](http://raftconsensus.github.io/) to achieve consensus across all the instances of the SQLite databases. rqlite ensures that every change made to the database is made to a quorum of SQLite files, or none at all.

-rqlite gives you the functionality of a fully-replicated relational database, but with very easy installation, deployment, and operation.
+rqlite gives you the functionality of a fault-tolerant, replicated relational database, but with very easy installation, deployment, and operation.

 ## Building and Running
 *Building rqlite requires Go 1.3 or later. [gvm](https://github.com/moovweb/gvm) is a great tool for managing your version of Go.*